MyScript/interactive-ink-examples-android/README.md

 2. Claim a certificate to receive the free license to start develop your application by following the first steps of [Getting Started](https://developer.myscript.com/getting-started)

 3. Copy this certificate to `GetStarted/src/main/java/com/myscript/certificate/MyCertificate.java` and `Demo/src/main/java/com/myscript/certificate/MyCertificate.java`

+The first time you open the project in Android Studio a "Android Gradle Plugin Update Recommended" popup will show asking you to upgrade to Android Gradle Plugin 3.0.1 and Gradle 4.1.
+Choose "Don't remind me again for this project" otherwise the gradle build will fail.

 ## Building your own integration